backgroundstore - Fotolia

-When comparing wired vs. wireless network security, securing a wireless network is even more important than securing a wired network for one simple reason: Accessing a wireless network does not require physical access to a network jack or cable, as does accessing a wired network.
-Wireless networks use radio transmissions to carry data between end users and the network and it is difficult to contain those radio waves.
-Therefore, it's possible for someone to sit in your office building's lobby or parking lot and eavesdrop on wireless network communications.
+When comparing wired vs. wireless network security, securing a wireless network is even more important than securing a wired network because it does not require physical access to a network jack or cable.
+Wireless networks use radio transmissions to carry data between end users and the network.
+As it is difficult to contain those radio waves, it's possible for someone to sit in your office building's lobby or parking lot and eavesdrop on wireless network communications.

 The answer to this problem is to use strong encryption to protect data transmitted over a wireless network.
 Encryption uses ciphers to scramble the data sent between the end user's computer and the network in such a way that it is indecipherable to anyone other than the legitimate end user.

-The key takeaway regarding the wireless network security argument is that by installing WPA security on a network, it can be relied upon for secure connectivity between wireless systems and a corporate network, and should certainly be at the top of any organization's list of wireless network security best practices.
+The key takeaway regarding the wireless network security argument is that, by installing WPA security on a network, it can be relied upon for secure connectivity between wireless systems and a corporate network and should certainly be at the top of any organization's list of wireless network security best practices.

 In terms of how wireless network security compares to that of a wired network, theoretically, Wi-Fi should be just as secure as a wired connection, but that's what security experts thought years ago when WEP was the prevalent wireless encryption protocol -- it turned out to be relatively easy for skilled hackers to bypass.
 The bottom line is that radio communications are likely always going to be more susceptible to eavesdropping than wired communications, so enterprises should account for that risk and plan their network architectures accordingly.